 Setting off from Falls Rd car park there is a fantastic trail information board.
 This provides a map and list of the trails, with duration and level of difficulty.
 Dogs are welcome on all of them.

 Bells Rapids, Brigadoon

 Bells Rapids is a great beginner trail and is both family friendly and dog friendly!
 This hike provides spectacular scenery with views over the Darling Scarp, Swan Coastal Plain and into Walyunga National Park.
-In Winter the lush green grassy riverbanks and rocky rapids are a superb spot to stop for a picnic to take it all in.
+In winter, lush green riverbanks and rocky rapids are the perfect place to stop for a picnic.

 This 3.6 kilometre walk along the Wooroloo Brook is pretty all year round.
 The wildflowers are in bloom in the spring and the waterfall is stunning in winter.
 The walk adjoins a reserve, which is home to many birds and other wildlife.

 The trail starts from the Noble Falls Tavern on Toodyay Road and follows along Wooroloo Brook past some stunning waterfalls.
 Noble Falls trail is dog friendly and there are also picnic facilities, public toilets and car parking available.

 A winding 21km loop trail, the Kwinana Loop Trail makes its way around the outskirts of Kwinana.
 This trail has amazing views of Cockburn Sound.
 There are a few hills if you and your fur friend need some challenging exercise.